 Fundamentally, contracts are tools: structured communications that aim to reconcile the parties’ expectations.
 A tool should speed up your business, not block it or slow it down — but in the real world, not all contracts work so well.
 When your contracts aren’t user-friendly (badly structured, written in legalese), it can lead to one of two Pretty Bad Things:

-2) un-communication (if they don’t read the agreement at all, because it feels like an impossible task)
+2) un-communication (if they don’t read the contract at all, because it feels like an impossible task)

-Contract design prevents that by making these agreements easy to read and understand.
-When you create agreements with the user in mind, you stop seeing them as a tool written by lawyers for lawyers.
+Contract design prevents that by making these contracts easy to read and understand.
+When you create contracts with the user in mind, you stop seeing them as a tool written by lawyers for lawyers.
 It makes you rethink the contract from the actual user’s perspective: for example, a client who has to sign the contract, or salespeople who will be negotiating it.

 Here are some of the brilliant ‘side effects’ of applying legal design to your contracts:

 - better internal and external client relationships